PolymeshAssociation/polymesh-private-dev-env/README.md

 ## Running

-Copy the correct env over to a `.env` from `envs/` e.g. `cp envs/1.0 .env`.
+Copy the correct env over to a `.env` from `envs/`, you may need to overwrite the existing symlink.
 This file specifies the images that will be used.
-Alternatively a file patch can be given explicitly to docker compose, e.g. `docker compose --env-file=envs/1.0 up`
+Alternatively a file patch can be given explicitly to docker compose, e.g. `docker compose --env-file=envs/1.0 up`.
+A default .env file is present.

-Once an `.env` file is present use `docker compose up -d` to bring up the services. `docker compose down` will stop them.
+Use `docker compose up -d` to bring up the services. `docker compose down` will stop them.

 This will bring up: